 A lot of times, patients inquire about what a dental crown is, and what I usually tell them is that it’s like a little hat that goes on the top of your tooth and helps protect it.
-You can receive a dental crown for various reasons, but the most common reason is that the tooth has had some sort of damage, whether it’s a cusp that’s broken off or there’s a preexisting large filling.
+You can receive a crown for various reasons, but the most common reason is that the tooth has had some sort of damage, whether it’s a cusp that’s broken off or there’s a preexisting large filling.

-That impression gets sent to our dental lab, which actually fabricates dental crowns, and then it gets sent back to us and we end up placing that crown on the tooth with special cements that we have.
-What the crown does is it helps protect the tooth from breaking.
+That impression gets sent to our dental lab, which actually fabricates dental crowns, and then it gets sent back to us and we end up placing that crown on the tooth with special cement that we have.
+What the crown does is helps protect the tooth from breaking.
 It also helps improve the tooth’s appearance or aesthetics.

 With a dental crown, there are several types of material we can use such as gold, porcelain, and porcelain fused to metal.
 A lot of times we use zirconia these days, which is a very strong anesthetic substance.
 It just depends on the clinical situation and what we want to achieve.

-If you or a loved one has questions about the dental crown procedure, contact Inglewood Family Dental to arrange your free consultation.
+If you or a loved one has questions about the dental crown procedure, contact Inglewood Family Dental to arrange your consultation.
 We offer flexible financing options and follow the new Alberta dental fee guide to help make treatments accessible to everyone.
 Contact us today, we look forward to putting a smile on your face!